-Practicum 5051, Sections 001 & 002, allow students to practice under direct supervision the different skill sets needed to become a certified speech-language pathologist.
-Clinical practicum experiences take place in the University of Arkansas from Medical Sciences College of Health Professions Speech-Language and Hearing Education Clinic (UAMS CHP Speech-Language and Hearing Education Clinic), as well as in numerous off-campus clinical sites.
+Practicum 5050V, Sections 001 & 002, allow students to practice under direct supervision the different skill sets needed to become a certified speech-language pathologist.
+Clinical practicum experiences take place in the UAMS CHP university clinic as well as numerous off-campus settings.
 Students enroll in practicum every semester they are enrolled in the Master of Science degree program.
 First year graduate students enroll in Section 001 of Clinical Practicum, and Second year graduate students enroll in Section 002 of Clinical Practicum.
-This allows students experiences in a variety of clinical sites, as well as with clients with diverse disorders, severity levels, and backgrounds.
-Students will increase their knowledge of the discipline into which they have entered and learn to function as a team member within the field.
+This allows student experiences in a variety of clinical sites, as well as with clients featuring diverse disorders, severity levels, and backgrounds.
+Students will increase their knowledge of the profession and learn to function as part of an interdisciplinary team.